jgirelma/express-postgres-redis-auth-boilerplate/README.md

-# This is an express server which implements a simple authentication api using postgress, express-session, and redis
+# This is an express server which implements a simple authentication api using postgress, express-session, redis, and typescript

 ## Production